redsanket/spark/external/spark/guide/spark_on_yarn.rst

 Spark on YARN Product
 ============================

-Spark on YARN is running Spark in batch mode on top of Hadoop YARN.
+Spark on YARN is running Spark on top of Hadoop YARN.

 .. _soy_releases: